 About Us

 Terry Waldo, the protégé of the late Eubie Blake, is a virtuoso ragtime, stride, and blues pianist as well as a vocalist and performer, famous for his dry wit.
 Terry has produced and arranged over 50 albums including a ragtime orchestra album for BMG.
-He has performed and composed for hundreds of TV programs and also films including The Naked Dance: The Music of Storyville for PBS.
-Terry’s music can also be heard on the soundtrack of the recent PBS documentary, Unforgivable Darkness: The Rise and Fall of Jack Johnson.
-This year Terry appeared and performed one of his own compositions on the popular BBC series, The Code.
+He has performed and composed for hundreds of TV programs and also films including: The Naked Dance: The Music of Storyville, Baseball, and Unforgivable Blackness: The Rise and Fall of Jack Johnson for PBS; The Code for BBC; and They All Play Ragtime for Canadian Public Broadcasting.
 He also brings extensive TV credentials having worked for the legendary Warner QUBE interactive Television Network where he acted as talent, music director and producer.
-Terry’s book, This is Ragtime, reprinted by Jazz at Lincoln Center Editions in a new updated and expanded version in 2009 has a new introduction by Wynton Marsalis and is the definitive book on the subject.
-As Wynton says, “If I want to know anything about Ragtime, I go to Terry Waldo.”
+Terry's book, This is Ragtime, reprinted by Jazz at Lincoln Center Editions in a new updated and expanded version in 2009 has a new introduction by Wynton Marsalis and is the definitive book on the subject.
+As Wynton says, "If I want to know anything about Ragtime, I go to Terry Waldo."
 His National Public Radio 26-part series, of the same title, fueled the 1970s ragtime revival.
 Terry’s numerous theatrical credits include his one-man shows, The Naked Dance: The Music of Storyville and Eubie and Me.
-He was the music director for the André De Shields musical about Louis Armstrong, Ambassador Satch, which opened in London’s West End.
-Terry has appeared in concerts worldwide, including several shows for George Wein’s JVC Jazz Festival at Carnegie Hall and Jazz at Lincoln Center.
-Recently he has appeared with the New York Pops at Carnegie Hall where he presented the world premiere of a Eubie Blake concerto.
-Terry Waldo and Janice Lee (producer) formed Waldo/Lee Music Productions, Inc to develop and produce Waldo’s theatrical, TV, and recording projects. www.terrywaldo.com
+He was the music director for the André De Shields musical about Louis Armstrong, Ambassador Satch, which opened in London's West End.
+Terry has appeared in concerts worldwide.
+These include several Carnegie Hall shows for George Wein's JVC Jazz Festival and an appearance with the New York Pops where he presented the world premiere of a Eubie Blake concerto.
+He has recently done a series of video recorded shows for Jazz at Lincoln Center on Ragtime and early Jazz.
+Terry Waldo and Janice Lee (producer) formed Waldo/Lee Music Productions, Inc to develop and produce Waldo's theatrical, TV, and recording projects. www.terrywaldo.com

 Janice Lee (Director/Producer) is co-founder of Waldo/Lee Music Productions, Inc in NYC.
-She has developed and produced many of its projects, including the theatrical shows: Waldo’s 1927 Revue, Eubie & Me, 100 Years of Ragtime, Shake That Thing! and T’ain’t No Sin.
-She has also produced many of Terry Waldo’s albums including Footlight Varieties, Jas & Blues, Waldo’s Gotham City Band, Classic Waldo, and Let It Shine.
-She is currently developing an Off-Broadway version of T’ain’t No Sin www.terrywaldo.com
+She has developed and produced many of its projects, including the theatrical shows: Waldo's 1927 Revue, Eubie & Me, 100 Years of Ragtime, Shake That Thing! and T'ain't No Sin.
+She has also produced many of Terry Waldo's albums including Footlight Varieties, Jas & Blues, Waldo's Gotham City Band, Classic Waldo, and Let It Shine.
+She is currently developing an Off-Broadway version of T'ain't No Sin www.terrywaldo.com.
+Formerly worked for Janus Films, was a producer for Heartbeat Media, and Special Projects Director-Producer for the City of Hartford.

 William Nix is the Chairman of the Creative Projects Group, a creative incubator for the development and production of motion pictures, television programs, music, interactive videogames, live entertainment, multimedia installations and events.

-Will was the Executive Producer of Firedancer, a film about the Afghan Diaspora in the U.S. and the first Afghan feature film to be submitted for Oscar consideration, that had its world premiere in Kabul and its U.S. premiere at the Tribecca Film Festival in New York and served in the same capacity on the companion documentary, Return to Afghanistan www.returntoafghanistanthemovie.com , that premiered at the U.N.
+Will was the Executive Producer of Firedancer, a film about the Afghan Diaspora in the U.S. and the first Afghan feature film to be submitted for Oscar consideration, that had its world premiere in Kabul and its U.S. premiere at the Tribecca Film Festival in New York and served in the same capacity on the companion documentary, Return to Afghanistan, that premiered at the U.N.
 Film Festival in New York in October 2007.
 He also served as both production counsel and Executive Producer for the Spanish language documentary feature, !Ya Basta! that premiered at SXSW in March 2007, which focused on the abduction phenomenon in Mexico.
-Serving as Executive Producer, he is currently in pre-production on a "globally collaborative" feature entitled The Prophet www.theprophet.com that is slated for production by award-winning animators, narrators, composers and musicians from around the world during 2012-2013, and release in 2014, and also as Producer of a companion biographical feature film based on the life and works of Kahlil Gibran www.thegibranfilm.com.
-He is developing a transmedia production entitled Voice of the Child, with composer/lyricist/filmmaker, Odette Springer and he has a series of other projects in development, including a documentary entitled Paparazzi, that takes a 360-look at the publicity and fame media.
+He is currently involved with two features, one as Executive Producer of a "globally collaborative" film entitled Kahlil Gibran's The Prophet, which is being theatrically released in August 2015.
+It involves Oscar and other award-winning animators, narrators, composers and musicians from around the world who were led by Roger Allers, the Oscar-nominated animation director (The Lion King, Beauty and the Beast), and lead Producer Salma Hayek.
+He is also the Producer of a biographical feature, entitled Gibran, which is currently in pre-production with principal photography targeted for Montreal (with second units in Boston, New York and Lebanon) in 2016, as well as a multi-city art North American art exhibition tour of Gibran's collected works and an accompanying art book, which is slated to be curated and released by the prestigious Skira Rizzoli publishing house and an October 2015 showcase performance of a play entitled "Rest Upon the Wind" at the NYU/Skirball Theatre in Manhattan.

-He is a lifetime voting Member of the Academy of Motion Picture Arts and Sciences (AMPAS), and a Member of the Academy of Television Arts and Science (ATAS), the National Academy of Recording Arts and Science (NARAS), the Academy of Interactive Arts and Sciences (AIAS), the Producers Guild of America (PGA) and a documentary and feature film producer who actively serves on Award Nominating Screening Juries for both the International Documentary Association (IDA) and AMPAS.
+Will has a Masters degree in History/Teaching and has taught in the public schools of Washington, D.C. as well as in graduate schools in both New York and Los Angeles.
+He currently serves on the Advisory Boards of the non-profits Journeys in Film (www.journeysinfilm.com), part of USC's Rossier School of Education, and International Cinema Education (ICE) (www.internationalcinemaeducation.wordpress.com).
+He is a lifetime voting Member of the Academy of Motion Picture Arts and Sciences (AMPAS), the National Academy of Recording Arts and Sciences (NARAS) and a Member of the Academy of Television Arts and Science (ATAS), and a documentary and feature film producer who actively serves on Award Nominating Screening Juries for both the International Documentary Association (IDA) and AMPAS.
 Further background and details available at www.creativeprojectsgroup.com

 Advisors